ColinLefter/Genesis-Synapse-Showcase/README.md

 ![GQP Logo](assets/GQPWhiteThick.png#gh-dark-mode-only)
 ![GQP Logo](assets/GQPBlackThick.png#gh-light-mode-only)

-Genesis Quantitative Platforms is an algorithmic trading platform offering data-driven infrastructure for cryptocurrency spot trading.
-Genesis Synapse is our flagship product that fuses quantitative analysis with algorithmic trading to provide quantitative traders with a complete end-to-end solution for developing, deploying and maintaining fully automated trading systems.
+Genesis Quantitative Platforms (GQP) is an algorithmic trading platform offering data-driven infrastructure for cryptocurrency spot trading.
+Synapse is our flagship product that fuses quantitative analysis with algorithmic trading to provide quantitative traders with a complete end-to-end solution for developing, deploying and maintaining fully automated trading systems.

 ## Synapse

 ![GQP Landing](assets/LandingPage.png)

-Over three years in development, Genesis Synapse presents a sophisticated suite of products that strategically span the two major sectors of algorithmic trading and quantitative research, providing a comprehensive ecosystem of products that enable the strategic development and deployment of trading strategies for a network of assets.
+Over three years in development, Synapse presents a sophisticated suite of products that strategically span the two major sectors of algorithmic trading and quantitative research, providing a comprehensive ecosystem of products that enable the strategic development and deployment of trading strategies for a network of assets.
 These products cover the complete pipeline of developing and deploying advanced trading algorithms while leveraging complete automation and multi-asset trading at scale.
 From risk management to quantitative modelling, Synapse provides quantitative traders with a portfolio-driven, transparent algorithmic trading environment optimized for research and deployment.

 ## Accounts Terminal